dret/webconcepts/concepts/http-header/Upgrade.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Upgrade"
 title:         "HTTP Header Field: Upgrade"
+concept-name:  HTTP Header Field
+concept-value: Upgrade
 description: "The \"Upgrade\" header field is intended to provide a simple mechanism for transitioning from HTTP/1.1 to some other protocol on the same connection.
 A client MAY send a list of protocols in the Upgrade header field of a request to invite the server to switch to one or more of those protocols, in order of descending preference, before sending the final response."
 ---